“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 A trial looking at saracatinib for pain caused by cancer spread to the bone (SarCaBon)

-This trial is to see if a drug called saracatinib can reduce pain caused by cancer that has spread to the bones.
+This trial was to see if a drug called saracatinib could reduce the pain that cancer spread to the bones can cause.

 More about this trial

 Cancer sometimes spreads from where it started to the bones.
 You may hear this called secondary bone cancer or bone metastases.
 Secondary bone cancer can make the bones break down and cause pain.
 The type of pain that secondary bone cancer causes can be difficult to control.